-- Never talk about the good old days in the 1960s or 70s or 80s before email, cell phones, internet or whatever.
+- Never talk about the good old days in the 1960s or 70s or 80s before email, cell phones, internet or whatever new thing.
 That just makes you seem old to the younger group at the office.

 - Don’t spend a lot of time in the sun without sunscreen or a hat.
 If your face looks like a leather ottoman it will be hard for you to claim you are really 42.

 - In other words look and act younger than your age but not too young.
 There’s no need to get into street style.
 Keep it classy as in like timeless preppy classy.
 Think Brooks Brothers, Polo etc.

 Most of all one needs to get while the getting is good and save when you can.
 The future is not guaranteed to be like the past!

 But I am only 40!
 I am not worried.